songtingstone/dincta/README.md

 # System requirements

 Dincta has been tested on R versions >= 3.5.0.
 Please consult the DESCRIPTION file for more details on required R packages.
-Dincta has been tested on OS X,  has not tested on Linux,  and Windows platforms.
+Dincta has been tested on OS X,  has not tested on Linux,  and Windows platforms, it should work well on Linux and Windows platforms, if not, please let me know.

 # Installation